-- General, Special Revenue, Debt Service and Capital Projects Funds. - Percentages decreasing over time may indicate difficulty raising cash needed to meet current needs or that the government has overextended itself in the long run. - The rating is favorable due to an increase in cash over the past three fiscal years. - In 2016 cash and investments increased while expenditures decreased slightly.
-The increases in cash and investments are attributable to increased cash set aside to pay future debt service payments on the Local Option Gas Tax Revenue Bond, Series 2016. - In 2017 and 2018 cash and investments increased and expenditures increased slightly.
-The increases in cash and investments are primarily due to increased cash in the Local Option Sales Tax Capital Fund.
-With the issuance of the Infrastructure Sales Surtax Revenue Bond, Series 2017 on October 18, 2017 the majority of the funding for Local Option Sales Tax projects has been shifted out of the Local Option Sales Tax Capital Fund and is being paid for out of bond proceeds.
+- General, Special Revenue, Debt Service and Capital Projects Funds.
+Excludes unspent bond proceeds. - Percentages decreasing over time may indicate difficulty raising cash needed to meet current needs or that the government has overextended itself in the long run. - The rating is favorable due to an increase in cash over the past two years.
+The primary reason is due to increased cash in the Local Option Sales Tax Capital Fund.
+With the issuance of the Infrastructure Sales Surtax Revenue Bond, Series 2017 the majority of the funding for Local Option Sales Tax projects has been shifted out of the Local Option Sales Tax Capital Fund and is being paid for out of bond proceeds.
+Cash related to bond proceeds are excluded from this report.